keanesc/waste-material-detection/README.md

 ## Documentation

-See `report/technical_report.md` for detailed methodology, results, and analysis.
+See [Technical Report](report/technical_report.md) for detailed methodology, results, and analysis.

 ## License